 - The cold infusion method but without placing the jar outdoors.
 This was how I’ve made the healing salve I currently use and, again, it is noticeable how it helps healing burns, rashes and wounds

-I usually use the later one because it’s convenient for me, as I prepare the infusion and leave time to do its work.
+I usually use the later one because it’s convenient for me, as I prepare the infusion and leave it at it to do its work.

-Still, if you don’t want to bother to plan and make some maths, you can use the heat infusion method or even a mix of both.
+Still, if you don’t want to bother to plan or wait for your oil to be ready, you can use the heat infusion method or even a mix of both.
 The main trick of using the heat infusion method is to NOT heat the oil too much – above 60ºC -, by using a crock pot.
 The oil needs to be kept at a constant temperature for several hours (6 to 12 hours).

 Please, find in the following links detailed description of the three methods, how and when to use them, that I do recommend to read as a complement to this article: